- It is used to treat or prevent malaria.

 - Fever that happens while in or after coming back from the malaria area.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Belly pain.

 - Upset stomach or throwing up.

-- Change in color of skin to blue-black.
+- Change in color of skin.

 - Change in color of hair.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.